hushmirror/docs/hushd-desktop-linux.md

 ### Setup hush user account

+I would consider this optional as you can run hushd as your own user account.
+Creating a separate user account is great for added security and recommended for servers.

 1) Log in as user account with sudo access and add a user 'hush' under which the daemon (hushd) will run :

     ```